agco/agco-json-api-profiles/public/profile.md

 //...
 ```
 ###### Buckets - Buckets
-Bucket aggregations can also be nested whithin other Bucket aggregations.
+Bucket aggregations can also be nested within other Bucket aggregations.

 ```
 # Get count of dealers per brand / product_type / zip